mikeric/rivets/README.md

           obj.get(keypath);
         },
         publish: function(obj, keypath, value) {
-          obj.set(keypath, data);
+          obj.set(keypath, value);
         }
       }
     });

 To add custom data bindings, use the `register` function and pass in an identifier for the binding as well as the binding function.
-Binding functions take two arguments; `el` which is the DOM element and `value` which is any new incomming value from the observed context object.
+Binding functions take two arguments; `el` which is the DOM element and `value` which is any new incoming value from the observed context object.

     rivets.register('active', function(el, value){
       el.className = value ? 'active' : 'inactive';